 In fact, testing a driver’s urine for the presence of alcohol is almost always an unreliable measure.
 Instead of screening your blood, which is the standard written into New Jersey statute, urine tests screen water.
 But the concentration of alcohol in water will always be higher than that in your blood, no matter how much you’ve had to drink.
 This fact has been scientifically substantiated: the water in an average body carries around 1.33 times more alcohol than the blood does.
 As a result, urine testing for alcohol usually leads to erroneously inflated results.

 Contact The DUI & DWI Defense Experts At Levow DWI Law

 As we’ve seen, the results of a urine test are open to challenge.
 With the help of an experienced defense lawyer, you can contest the results of a DUI charge and return to your life.

-At Levow DWI Law, our attorneys have the experience and unmatched qualifications to challenge your test and beat the State’s case.
+At Levow DWI Law, P.C., our attorneys have the experience and unmatched qualifications to challenge your test and beat the State’s case.
 We’ve received advanced training in the proper administration and common pitfalls of urine testing, studying with the country’s brightest minds at comprehensive seminars.
 In fact, Evan Levow, our senior and managing partner, frequently lectures on chemical testing and Drug Recognition Evaluation (DRE) himself.

 Contact our team today for a free consultation.
 After reviewing your case, we’ll advise you on the best way forward.
 Call 1-877-735-2288 or complete our online contact form.
 There’s no obligation, just proven expertise and critical help.